 Related to the idea of trading strategy versus investment location is the notion of risk premiums.
 You cannot earn a return without incurring risk.
-Traditional investment managers earn risk premiums for investing in the large-cap value equity market, small-cap growth equity market, high-yield bond market; in other words, based on the location of the asset markets in which they invest.
+Traditional investment managers earn risk premiums for investing in the large-cap value equity market, small-cap growth equity market, and high-yield bond market, in other words, based on the location of the asset markets in which they invest.

-Conversely, alternative asset managers also earn returns for taking risk, but the risk is defined more by a trading strategy than it is an economic exposure associated with the systematic risk contained within broad financial classes.
-For example, hedge fund strategies such as con-
+Conversely, alternative asset managers also earn returns for taking risk, but the risk is defined more by a trading strategy than it is by an economic exposure associated with the systematic risk contained within broad financial classes.
+For example, hedge fund strategies such as convertible arbitrage, statistical arbitrage, and equity market neutral can earn a so-called complexity risk premium.9

-These strategies buy and sell similar securities expecting the securities to converge in value overtime.
+These strategies buy and sell similar securities, expecting the securities to converge in value over time.
 The complexity of implementing these strategies results in inefficient pricing in the market.
-Additionally, many investors are constrained by the long-only constraint-their inability to short securities.
-This perpetuates inefficient pricing in the marketplace which enables hedge funds to earn a return.
+In addition, many investors are constrained by the long-only restriction-their inability to short securities.
+This perpetuates inefficient pricing in the marketplace, which enables hedge funds to earn a return.